 The purpose of this unit is to provide 3 channels of 1080p60 uncompressed playback for a 3-screen experience in the pre-show area.
 Content is stored on solid-state media drives as uncompressed Targa sequences.
 This product physically connects to each display device using a 3G-SDI connection to provide video without the need for extension devices.
 This device also connects to the V16Pro via Ethernet so that video clips can be played at the appropriate time and synchronized with other devices in the system.
 This device synchronizes with the V16Pro so captions streamed from show control will be in perfect time with the AV presentation.

 This is a smart device that runs the Android OS and functions in a similar manner as tablets and smart phones.
 The key difference is that the display output of the device is not a touch screen, but rather a projection that appears within the wearer’s field of view.
 This concept is often referred to as Augmented Reality (AR).
 When the display is black, the wearer can see right through the glasses.
 In this application, we use this technology to display captions within the guest’s line of sight while allowing them to see the environment around them.

-This is an application that can run on any Android-based device; including the Epson Moverio smart glasses.
+This is an application developed by Birket Engineering that can run on any Android-based device; including the Epson Moverio smart glasses.
 This app is responsible for combining the functionality of the smart glasses, iBeacons, and captioning streams from Alcorn McBride devices into a seamless captioning experience for the guest.